 Incidents of apparent hate crimes and hate group activities listed here are drawn primarily from media sources.
 These incidents include only a fraction of the approximately 191,000 reported and unreported hate crimes that a 2005 government report estimated occur annually.

-Ku Klux Klan fliers were left outside homes and businesses.
+Ku Klux Klan fliers were left in driveways throughout a neighborhood.

-Fliers from the United Klans of America were left in driveways and yards.
+Fliers from the Traditionalist American Knights of the Ku Klux Klan were left in driveways.

 Jason Cuellar, a 44-year-old white man, was arrested after he allegedly told a black man, “this bar is not for blacks,” and then hit the man with a beer bottle.

 An envelope with an anti-Muslim slur on its cover was left on the door of a mosque.
 Inside were anti-Muslim messages and threats, including a declaration of hatred and a demand that Muslims leave the United States.

 Craig Hicks was charged with murder after allegedly shooting three Muslim students at an apartment complex in February.

 A package of racist, threatening literature was sent to the president of the local chapter of the NAACP.